vbrignatz/LSB/readme.md

 # General info

-This program use the least significant bits of the Red and Green channel of a png file to hide or read a message.
+This program use the least significant bits of the rgba channel of a png file to hide or read a message.

 # How to use